Zoom in with touchscreen: Touch and hold with ONE finger then drag.

-On the above chart price is overlaid on top of the stock-to-flow ratio line.
+On the above bitcoin chart, price is overlaid on top of the stock-to-flow ratio line.
 We can see that price has continued to follow the stock-to-flow of Bitcoin over time.
 The theory, therefore, suggests that we can project where price may go by observing the projected stock-to-flow line, which can be calculated as we know the approximate mining schedule of future Bitcoin mining.

 Bitcoin halvings are scheduled to occur every 210,000 blocks – roughly every four years – until the maximum supply of 21 million bitcoins has been generated by the network.
-That makes stock-to-flow ratio (scarcity) higher so in theory price should go up.
+That makes the stock-to-flow ratio (scarcity) higher so in theory price should go up.
 This has held true previously in Bitcoin's history.

 The stock-to-flow line on this chart incorporates a 365-day average into the model to smooth out the changes caused in the market by the halving events.

 In addition to the main stock-to-flow chart, we created an additional tool for you to use which is free.
 It is located at the lower section of the chart and is a divergence chart tool.
 It shows the difference between price and stock-to-flow.